-Survey equipment used for data collection included a digital sidescan sonar system and a pole-mounted single-beam echosounder system.
-A differential global positioning system (dGPS) was used for navigation.
-Data were collected over the course of 31 survey days by Merkel & Associates, Inc. to result in full baywide coverage.
+Survey equipment used for data collection included a digital interferometric sidescan sonar system with motion sensor integration and a dual antenna differential global positioning system (dGPS) was used for navigation.
+Data were collected over the course of 22 survey days by Merkel & Associates, Inc. to result in full baywide coverage.
 Within shallow environments, survey density was higher than was employed in more open deepwater environments where eelgrass would not be expected and existing high-resolution bathymetry existed.
 Surveys in these areas were performed as confirmatory assessments of existing data sets.